jpap19/AWS-Cloud-Cost-Optimization/README.md

 <br />
 <br />

-Now let give create an IAM policy to grant permission to list and delete snapshots: From the IAM dashboard, click on create policy, choose EC2 and allow the required permissions
+Now let create an IAM policy to grant permission to list and delete snapshots: From the IAM dashboard, click on create policy, choose EC2 and allow the required permissions

 2.5 IAM policy created to grant permission to list and delete snapshots : <br/>